athaioan/Analysis-and-Search-of-Visual/README.md

 Projects' implementation for the Analysis and Search of Visual Data course.

-The provided code was written by me, while the reports were written jointly by me and [Aleix Espuña Fontcuberta](https://github.com/AleixEF)
+The provided code was written by me, while the reports were written jointly by [Aleix Espuña Fontcuberta](https://github.com/AleixEF) and me.